 The set of constraints shape our projects and products.
 By understanding the set of constraints, specifically how they frame decisions, then we can complete complex projects.

-Time: Meeting time to market targets not only sets a deadline for the team, it provides a mechanisms for marketing, sales, promotions, and customer expectations around new product launches.
+Time: Meeting time to market targets not only sets a deadline for the team, but it also provides a mechanism for marketing, sales, promotions, and customer expectations around new product launches.

 Quality: One consideration when developing a product is how the finished product fits in the pantheon of available solutions.
 Your team may aim to create the luxury or deluxe solution in your space, or create a minimally viable product without any bells or whistles.

-The selection of materials, the setting of tolerances, the types and nature of features all involve the resulting quality of a product.
+The selection of materials, the setting of tolerances, the types, and the nature of features all involve the resulting quality of a product.

 Time, Cost, and Quality can all become high priorities.
 The conventional wisdom is ‘pick two’.
 Let the third go.